Apollo

 How can you save money on a campervan vacation in France?

 The most budget-friendly way to see France is to rent a campervan and start driving.
-Not only are your transport and accommodation costs greatly reduced, but you can use these handy tips to save extra money on your French campervan vacation:
+Not only are your transport and accommodation costs combined, but you can use these handy tips to save extra money on your French campervan vacation:

 4. Travel with Friends: You can comfortably split the cost of your motorhome rental and overnight stays when you travel with friends.